Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-This category of attacks uses cyber capabilities to exfiltrate data from the ground segment, the space segment, and the link segment (e.g., eavesdropping on the links).
+This subcategory of attacks uses cyber capabilities to exfiltrate data from the ground segment, the space segment, and the link segment (e.g., eavesdropping on the links).
 To exfiltrate data from the ground segment, the attacker must have access to it, which can be obtained by using an initial access gain attack mentioned above.
 To exfiltrate data from the space segment, the attacker must penetrate into the spacecraft (e.g., via lateral movement).
 To exfiltrate data from the link segment, such as a downlink signal, the attacker must be able to receive the signal, meaning the attacker is in the signal's footprint.
-These attacks can be further divided into three subcategories based on attacker capabilities: malware, eavesdropping, and supply chain.
+These attacks can be further divided into three capabilities: malware, eavesdropping, and supply chain.

-{\bf (2.1) Malware Attacks}.
+{\bf ({ Cyber} Attacker Capability 2.1) Malware Attacks}.
 These attacks \cite{ear2023characterizing, fritz2013satellite} can be waged by attackers using malicious software.
 For instance, in 2005, a malware infection at the Kennedy Space Center’s Vehicle Assembly Building spread to a NASA satellite control complex in Maryland and the Johnson Space Center in Houston, causing 20 gigabytes of data to be leaked to an attacker-controlled computer in Taiwan \cite{ear2023characterizing}.
-This attack is accommodated by our taxonomy because the data leaked could be used to wage attacks against other segments (e.g., laterally moving to the space segment to exfiltrate data stored in spacecraft).
+These attacks are accommodated in our taxonomy because the data leaked could be used to wage attacks against other segments (e.g., laterally moving to the space segment to exfiltrate data stored in spacecraft).
 The attack {\em entry point} is the ground segment, and the {\em impact point} is typically the ground segment, with further consequences to the space and link segments (e.g., an attacker gains information about the channel used between the ground station and the spacecraft and then injects noise into the channel).